 If you want to know what happened to the shoe or want to know the reason behind the peeling, you should set up an appointment with your cobbler or your shoemaker.
 This will give you an in dept idea about how deep the tear goes in your footwear and if any additional problem that you might think of, for instance, worn-out soles.

-You shouldn’t walk around with this adhesive has just been applied because then it won’t be able to give you the best outcome and you won’t be able to get the best result from this.
+You shouldn’t walk around with this adhesive has just been applied.
+Then it won’t be able to give you the best outcome and you won’t be able to get the best result from this.
 As a result, any slight pressure might cause an accident or might completely ruin the shoe that you are wearing.
 Please do keep in mind that if the parts of the shoe start to come apart because of this, you can definitely re-apply this step and go on.

 Step Number 5: Repairing the Holes in The Shoe Linings

-If you see that you have got one r multiple holes in your shoes, then you will need something that is going to keep them from coming apart even though pressure is applied to them while walking on the street.
-For this, you can definitely use different kinds of glue as long as they are made for this specific thing (there are a lot of different types of glues from different companies that are used for different works, so you should definitely check if you find the word “shoes” in their description.)
+If you see that you have got one r multiple holes in your shoes, then you will need something that is going to keep them from coming apart.
+Even though pressure is applied to them while walking on the street.
+For this, you can definitely use different kinds of glue as long as they are made for this specific thing.

 How Do You Fix Faux Leather From Peeling?

-Even though it was hard in the past o fix faux leather from peeling off, you can do that now by using leather paint.
-To do that, you first need to make sure that the paint that you are going to use on the leather is the same as the leather that you are going to use.
-After that, you need to dip a paintbrush into the can and then paint across the section that has been peeled off.
+Even though it was hard in the past o fix faux leather from peeling off.
+You can do that now by using leather paint.
+You first need to make sure that the paint that you are going to use on the leather is the same as the leather that you are going to use.
+Need to dip a paintbrush into the can and then paint across the section that has been peeled off.

-After that, you should use horizontal, long strokes to make sure that the area has been covered and then let the paint to dry.
-After it has been dried, you will see that the work has been done.
+you should use horizontal, long strokes to make sure that the area has been covered and then let the paint to dry.
+It will see that the work has been done.
 You can use shoe lining repair kit for fix faux leather from peeling.

 How Do You Fix Peeling Insoles?

-You can fix peeling insoles if you are a bit handy and to do that, you should first cut a denim patch that has the same color as the insole and then you have to attach the denim patch with a fabric glue so that you will be able to replace the lining of the shoe.
+if you are a bit handy and to do that.
+You should first cut a denim patch that has the same color.
+As the insole and then you have to attach the denim patch with a fabric glue.
+So that you will be able to replace the lining of the shoe.

 Why Do Shoes Peel in Storage?